Your Account:

 The syllabus policy also requires a list of applicable Programmatic SLOs.
 LBST’s PSLOs and course specific matrix can be found at community.csusm.edu under “Liberal Studies Department.”
 Please let the chair know if, after you log into the site, you are not able to see “Liberal Studies Department.”
 Please also contact the chair if you do not see your class on the matrix.

-In addition, Lorena can provide you with sample syllabi from other faculty in the department; please note that the requirement to include GEPSLOs and LBST PLSLOs is new to the university and therefore might not yet be reflected in sample syllabi.
+In addition, Brian can provide you with sample syllabi from other faculty in the department; please note that the requirement to include GEPSLOs and LBST PLSLOs is new to the university and therefore might not yet be reflected in sample syllabi.

 The College will need an official copy of your syllabus no later than the first week of classes; please send an electronic copy to Carrie as soon as possible.